 The recommended approach is to write testbenches that are self-checking, reporting success or failure for each sub-test.
-Alternatively, a testbench could write all values of the signals generated by the model together with time stamps to a text file, which could be verified separately for example by using the Unix diff utility.
+Alternatively, and subject to ESA approval before commencing the development, a testbench could write all values of the signals generated by the model together with time stamps to a text file, which could be verified separately for example by using the Unix diff utility.
+In case a specific program is needed for the file comparison, it shall be delivered in compiled form together with the fully documented source code in the C language.
 Care should be taken with non-portable issues of Std.TextIO, see section 2.5.